 But really there are only a handful days like this in Essaouira in May.
 Most days the glorious sun will be shining.

 At this time of year in Essaouira, it’s always handy to have a light jumper handy, especially early in the morning or evening, or when you’re sat at an Essaouira restaurant in the shade.

 But don’t forget the swim suit as afternoons can be lovely and warm, and sunbeds are laid out on the beach, inviting you to relax with a good book (you may need to angle your sunbed with your back to the wind though).

 Is Essaouira busy in May?

 Not at all.
-The tourists from the European Easter holidays have left, and it’s still a while until the high season, which commenced in July.
+The tourists from the European Easter holidays have left, and it’s still a while until the high season, which commences in July.

 The mornings are especially quiet walking through the medina, and in the evenings for a sunset stroll you may have the beach to yourself, bar a few local lads playing football and low tide.

 Is the sea warm enough for swimming?